-One is the cold approach, where you aim to get a new customer interested in your product.
+- The cold approach, where you aim to get a new customer interested in your product

-The second is remarketing campaigns, that aim to reignite an existing or previous relationship between a user and a product.
+- Remarketing campaigns, that aim to reignite an existing or previous relationship between a user and a product

 Remarketing is a clever route for advertisers to gain additional revenue from advertising efforts that were carried out previously.
 This is further supported when these efforts prove to be successful.